The National Forest Service Got Sued

 Re-evaluation of our Winter Travel Management Plan

 Due to the OSV Ruling, our Grand Mesa - Uncompahgre - Gunnison (GMUG) National Forest winter travel management plan will need to be re-evaluated.
-It's just a matter of when.
+Current communications with the National Forest indicate that this process will begin in 2020.

 Beginning a Conversation